sozimek/sozimek.github.io/index.md

 as a YAML file and store it in the same repo where you keep your application code.
 Time to deploy?
 Just run a bash script from your terminal or use the XL web GUI.

+### XL Deploy

+XL Deploy is our deployment automation software.
+It works with Jenkins, Docker, Puppet, Kubernetes, Chef, Wildfly, and more.
+Thanks to our model-based approach, automated rollback, and agentless architecture, you can cut down the time you spend on admin, and focus on getting things done.
+Check out [our docs](https://docs.xebialabs.com/xl-deploy/index.html) to learn more.

+### XL Release

+XL Release helps you plan, track, and execute releases.
+Everything is based on templates, so you can automate the boring stuff away and minimize the potential for error.
+See [our docs](https://docs.xebialabs.com/xl-release/4.5.x/reference_manual.html) for more info.

 ___

 ## Try it out yourself
 Sounds to good to be true?
 Seeing is believing, and we believe that trying out the platform will rid you of your doubts.
-Follow the steps below to install the XL DevOps Platform workshop on your machine.
+Follow the steps below to install the XL DevOps Platform workshop on your machine and try out its key features.

 ### Set things up